 A search online found a lot of other people who had similar problems both with bike computers and also a lot of UAV / Drone users who had major GPS issues when recording using a GoPro camera causing their drones to lose GPS lock and even crash.

-I found this template guide for a EMI shield for the GoPro Hero 3 designed by http://www.hovership.com/ which I printed mirrored on to a sheet of self-adhesive paper and then stuck it onto the back of a sheet of self-adhesive copper sheet which I purchased from eBay.
+I found this template guide for an EMI shield for the GoPro Hero 3 designed by http://www.hovership.com/ which I printed mirrored onto a sheet of self-adhesive paper and then stuck onto the back of a sheet of the self-adhesive copper sheet which I purchased from eBay.
 We cut the template out of the copper sheet with a craft knife and fitted it to the GoPro.